 Switch the wifi at night, avoid having mobile phones in the bedroom at night (especially charging mobile phones).
 These microwave the brain and body at a time when healing should be taking place.
-Never agree to a smart meter.
+Never agree to have a smart meter.

 2 Increasing Elimination of Toxins

 Anything that induces sweating helps eliminate toxins and some chemicals are mainly excreted through the skin.
-Saunas have been used for firemen exposed to high levels of toxicity.
+Saunas have been used for firemen who have been exposed to high levels of toxicity.
 Dr Myhill has found 50 saunas reduced levels of toxic chemicals by 50%.
 Exercise has many benefits and this includes sweating out chemicals.

 Fasting, with fruit and vegetable juices or water, is beneficial on many levels.
 One is the increased elimination of chemicals.
 This needs to be built up slowly.
 The second is that it supplies crucial nutrients.
 People with high levels of toxicity can feel quite unwell when they starting fasting as toxins migrate from the fatty tissues to the bloodstream.
 Start with a one-day fast and if possible use organic fruits and vegetables because juicing concentrates both nutrients and pesticides.

 People eating a plant-based diet have lower levels of pollutants such as dioxins and PBDEs.
 A 1992 study found levels of heavy metals (mercury, lead and cadmium) dropped significantly after 3 months of eating a plant-based diet but built up again on going back on meat, fish and eggs.
 (Pollutants tend to be higher in fish and farm animals due to bioaccumulation of toxins).